Current Borrowers

 Now, he’s on track to getting a doctoral degree to pursue a career as a community college professor and administrator.
 His long-term aim, he says, is to ramp up diversity in the sciences and help those who are at-risk or disadvantaged strive for better.

 And it’s for those reasons CDC Small Business Finance awarded Vasquez in 2012 an Arthur H. Goodman scholarship, which continues to have a lasting impact on him today.
-The annual award honors standout, service-focused women and minorities transitioning from community college to four-year institutions in California or Arizona.
+The annual award honors standout, service-focused students transitioning from community college to four-year institutions in California or Arizona.

 In late 2007, Vasquez stepped onto the San Diego City College campus feeling like he was walking on foreign land.
 He was older than most students and shouldered the weight of his past.